-This topic describes the block storage mode of JindoFileSystem (JindoFS) and its scenarios.
+This topic describes the block storage mode of JindoFS and its use scenarios.

-JindoFS uses Object Storage Service (OSS) as the storage back end.
+JindoFS uses Object Storage Service (OSS) as the storage backend.
 In block storage mode, JindoFS stores data as blocks in OSS and uses Namespace Service to maintain metadata.
-This guarantees high performance when you read and write data or query metadata.
+This ensures high performance when you read and write data or query metadata.

-E-MapReduce has three storage systems: E-MapReduce OssFileSystem, E-MapReduce HDFS, and E-MapReduce JindoFS.
+EMR has three storage systems: EMR OssFileSystem, EMR HDFS, and EMR JindoFS.
 Among them, OssFileSystem and JindoFS store data in the cloud.
-The following table compares the features of three E-MapReduce storage systems and Hadoop support for Alibaba Cloud OSS.
+The following table compares the features of three EMR storage systems and Hadoop support for Alibaba Cloud OSS.

 |Feature||Hadoop support for Alibaba Cloud OSS||E-MapReduce OssFileSystem||E-MapReduce HDFS||E-MapReduce JindoFS|